Struggle to Save Regularly? 4 Tools That Turn Loose Change into Savings

 Every time you swipe your card, Acorns will automatically “round-up” what’s left to the nearest dollar.
 If you don’t want to automatically round-up every purchase, you can manually choose your round-up transactions.

-I usually round up any transactions where the cents are over $0.50, like my $3.60 cup of coffee.
+I usually round up any transactions when the cents are over 50, like my $3.60 cup of coffee.
 I find this keeps me from taking too much from my checking account because I’m so eager to round up enough to invest.
 Rounding up 40 cents here and 25 cents there moves me swiftly enough to $5 so that I can begin investing without putting myself into the red.

 Unfortunately, Acorns doesn’t offer any overdraft protection guarantees, so you’ll need to manage it a little more closely than Digit.